EffectOrientedProgramming/book/Chapters/03_Superpowers.md

       // todo: maybe this hidden extension method
       // goes too far with functionality that
       // doesn't really exist
+      // TODO Should we fireAndForget before the retries/fallbacks?
     .fireAndForget:
       userSignupInitiated:
         "morty"